zazencodes/zazenbot-5000/README.md

 ## API Usage

 The ZazenBot 5000 can be run as a FastAPI application, either directly or using Docker.
+The API provides endpoints for querying the RAG system with metadata.

 ### Running with Docker